lemiffe/dear-youtube/README.md

 ### Our proposal:

-We know the issue of figuring out a compromise between ads, paid subscriptions, and YouTube Red is a complicated one, potentially involving everyone from your legal team, accounting, engineering, product, designers, and project manager.
+We know the issue of figuring out a compromise between ads, paid subscriptions, and YouTube Premium is a complicated one, potentially involving everyone from your legal team, accounting, engineering, product, designers, and project manager.

 An intermediary step may be: While you figure out subscriptions (and please make it easy to pay), then you should at least cover part of the salary of the creators that get millions of views, but are heavily demonetised, maybe based on the amount of views and likes per video.